-Lydia's primary responsibilities within OSA include supporting students seeking accommodations, collecting and filing student requests, needs, and documentation, and promoting wellness and community through programming.
+Lydia's primary responsibilities within OSA include supporting students seeking accommodations and promoting wellness and community through programming.

-Andrea Le, Senior Program Coordinator, International Student Support
+Andrea Le, Assistant Director for Community Building & International Student Support

 Andrea’s background is in international education and she worked at Suffolk University for over three years in a variety of student-facing roles within the Center for International Programs and Services.
 Most recently, Andrea served as the Exchange Student Program Manager, overseeing the inbound and outbound exchange of students with Suffolk’s partner universities around the world.
 She also worked as an International Student Advisor at Suffolk, helping international students to navigate the transition to university life in the United States.
 Andrea graduated from Suffolk University in 2017 with her M.Ed in Higher Education.